Coronavirus: 5 things not to do

 It may be possible to get Covid-19 from contaminated surfaces but the main way the virus is thought to spread is by droplets produced when an infected person coughs or sneezes.

-Face masks aren’t a fail-safe protection against coronavirus.
-Washing your hands and covering coughs and sneezes will protect you more.
+Remember, face masks aren’t a fail-safe protection against coronavirus.
+Washing your hands and covering coughs and sneezes remains as important as ever.

 Scammers take every opportunity to make money.
 The Covid-19 pandemic is no exception.

-There are already reports of hoax emails claiming to have updated Covid-19 information.
+Hoax emails claiming to have updated Covid-19 information have been doing the rounds.
 The emails contain attachments that could install malicious software on your computer if opened.
 Others may ask you to hand over personal information in an attempt to steal your details.

 Scam text messages have also been reported in Australia.
 The messages contain a link that claims to direct recipients to testing facilities.
 If you click the link, it may install software on your phone that could steal your bank login and other personal information.